Getting started with Alerts

 Metric threshold triggers an alert when the value of one or more metrics reaches a user-defined threshold.

-Metric change triggers an alert when the value of the metric reaches the reference baseline value as the average of the metric values retrieved over the past 7 days.
-This option is only available for built-in monitors.
+Metric change triggers an alert when the current metric value differs from the reference baseline, which is the average of the metric values retrieved over the past 7 days.

 Global detection triggers an alert when a specified number of devices use a particular binary version or binary configuration that performs worse than other versions or configurations across organizations using Nexthink.
 Adjust the threshold for this alert within your organization.
-This option is only available for system monitors.

 Refer to the Customizing built-in monitors documentation for more information about detection types.